coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/kernel-objects.md

 {{#fragment_with_gh_link "rust,ignore" @3.B workspaces/root-task/kernel-objects/src/main.rs:32:42}}

 The expression `bootinfo.untyped().index(ut_ix).cap()` indexes into `bootinfo.untyped(): SlotRegion<Untyped>` to retrieve a `Slot<Untyped>`, which can be turned into a `Cap<Untyped> (= cap::Untyped)`.

+{{#step 3.C}}

+In this step, we will allocate a {{#manual_link [Notification] #5}} object.

+We already know how to refer to a capability in the current thread's CSpace: a CPtr.
+However, some seL4 kernel object methods allow us to refer to a capability slot in any CSpace whose root CNode is present in the current thread's CSpace.
+In these cases, we must provide:
+- A CPtr, interpreted in the context of the current thread's CSpace, which points to the target CSpace's root CNode
+- A CPtr, interpreted in the context of the target CSpace, which points to the target capability slot
+- A depth, which is the number of bits of the second CPtr to interpret.
+This allows for the second CPtr to point to a CNode.
+Why this is necessary is outside the scope of this training, but you can read about it in {{#manual_link #2.4 (CSpace Addressing)}}.

+This more flexible method of capability slot addressing is encapsulated in the {{#rustdoc_link root-task sel4/struct.AbsoluteCPtr.html `sel4::AbsoluteCPtr`}} type.

+{{#manual_link [`seL4_CNode_Mint`] #10.3.1.4}}